What is a PhotoFacial?

-To lighten up and get an even complexion
+To lighten up overall skin tone and even out the complexion.

 Sun and Smoke Damage